OpenMW/openmw/TES3MPTeam.md

     Shnatsel - Translator & News Writer

+Art
+---

+    Texafornian - TES3MP logo

-Thanks to developers of OpenMW.
+Thanks to the developers of OpenMW.
 They do amazing things.